Travel To Germany's Black Forest, London Changes the Soul

 Kaiserstuhl region, near Vogtsburg

-The gargantuan Gothic cathedral, the Munster, did make a lasting impression.
+The gargantuan Gothic cathedral, the Munster, indeed made a lasting impression.
 It was beautiful but somehow sinister.
 It was too big to be comforting like regular churches, and too covered in creepy gargoyles and other monster statues.
 I think even then I sensed the endless array of injustices and deplorable conditions that the citizens of this town must’ve lived through, via this structure.
 Still, it was nothing short of awe inspiring.

 More memorable was staying at my grandmother’s nearby, in a tiny town called Kollnau.
 There were what seemed an endless selection of waterways with walkways over them and next to them.
-It was summer in a country town, albeit a different country.
+It was summer in a countryside town, albeit a different nation.
 Back then, there were a plethora of hiking paths through lush green hills surrounding the village.
 You could tell you were in the Black Forest.
 These were later filled up by neighborhood developments, as I sadly discovered when visiting in 1982.

 The thing that stuck with me most about that area was the Ruine Kastelburg – the ruins of a 13th century castle up on a hill near Kollnau, hovering over the neighboring town of Waldkirch.
 It was a source of endless fascination for me, with its craggy leftovers of walls and ramparts, great, shaky-looking arches that outlined where parts of the structure once stood, and spooky windows where you could peek inside the rubble-filled interior and almost see ghosts.
 There were still some remnants of a stone spiral staircase visible, and I kept picturing people of the time wandering up and down in the dark with only a candle to light their way.